A legal tech legend talks with Jur about the justice chasm, how tech will help bridge the gap on access to justice, and the future of legal tech.

 To a professional with a bird’s eye view of the industry, we had to ask what are the trends in legal tech in 2021.
 “One significant trend is a much greater investment in the sector.
 The curve is exponentially rising now.
 In 2021, I predict that it will double, or triple compared to 2019.
 This is the time when people are building very efficient solutions via tech to solve very inefficient processes.
 That’s what happened with FinTech.
 The costly and inefficient process overlays of the traditional banking system banking, charging tens of Dollars to send messages to each other, became unjustifiable can’t get along in a world where there is Whatsapp.”
 We believe the legal processes can be made less frustrating too.
 And for these reasons, investments will come.

-The bottomline?
-More solutions to improve access to justice — an endeavour Jur is firmly committed to achieve.
+The bottom line?
+More solutions to improve access to justice — an endeavor Jur is firmly committed to achieving.